How the 10-Year Rule Increases Taxes

-What is the 10-year rule, and why is it important to YOU?
-After 2020, and for most non-spousal beneficiaries, pay attention.
-The 10-year rule will cost you more in taxes if you have pre-tax retirement accounts.
+What is the 10-year rule, and why is it important?
+After 2020, most non-spousal beneficiaries pay attention.
+The 10-year rule will cost you more in taxes passing on your pre-tax retirement accounts.

 Do You Have a Pre-Tax Retirement Account?